DonovanSoderlund/DSSwipeTableViewCell/README.md

 # DSSwipeTableViewCell

-#### A drop-in replacement for `UITableViewCell` with horizontal scrolling to reveal a custom view, similar to Apple's swipe to delete button.
+##### A drop-in replacement for `UITableViewCell` with horizontal scrolling to reveal a custom view, similar to Apple's swipe to delete button.

 ## Installation

+#### CocoaPods
+add `pod 'DSSwipeTableViewCell'` to your podfile.

+#### Manual
-Copy files in DSSwipeTableViewCell/ into your project and import DSSwiptTableViewCell.h in your `UITableViewController`
+Copy files in DSSwipeTableViewCell/ into your project and import DSSwipeTableViewCell.h in your `UITableViewController`.

 ## Usage